kvasdopil/ui-gen/docs/MEMORY.md

 - 2025-03-29: Added server-side state vector tracking + shared hydration helper with deduped promises so server docs preload from Prisma exactly once, cache their state vector, and skip redundant persistence when clients reconnect.
 - 2025-03-30: Read through README.md and docs to refresh high-level architecture/context per user request; ready for follow-up tasks.
 - 2025-03-30: Added fixed sync-status indicator (react-icons) wired to new Yjs provider status snapshots/retry hook so users can see offline/syncing/synced/error states with tooltip + manual retry that isn't affected by viewport transforms.
+- 2025-03-30: Fixed PromptPanel bug where clicking Create/Modify buttons caused screen to unselect - added event propagation prevention to panel container and all interactive buttons to prevent clicks from bubbling to viewport.
+- 2025-03-30: Changed project ID from `session.user.id` to hash of `session.user.email` to ensure same user on different browsers has consistent ID.
+Created `src/lib/project-id.ts` with `getProjectIdFromEmail()` and `getProjectIdFromEmailSync()` functions using SHA-256 hash.
+Updated all API routes and client-side storage initialization to use email-based project IDs.
+- 2025-03-30: Added comprehensive logging for debugging Yjs updates - logs project IDs, state vectors, screen data changes, and update origins throughout the system.
+- 2025-03-30: Fixed feedback loop issue where server updates triggered client updates - added `isProcessingServerUpdate` flag in `YjsProvider` that prevents syncing to Yjs when server updates are being processed.
+Flag is set for 500ms after server updates to allow React to finish processing.
+- 2025-03-30: Implemented incremental updates for Yjs screens - created `updateYjsScreen()` function that only updates changed fields and conversation points, preventing entire objects from being dropped and re-inserted.
+This reduces update size and improves performance.
+- 2025-03-30: Fixed storage initialization to wait for session to load before initializing Yjs - prevents initializing with `email: null` and then re-initializing with actual email.
+Added check in `page.tsx` useEffect to return early if session is undefined.
+- 2025-03-30: Added position change detection in `handleScreenUpdate` to prevent redundant updates - checks if position actually changed in Yjs before syncing position-only updates, avoiding no-op updates that don't change the state vector.